 The manager and deputy manager closely monitor staff and training is planned on a regular basis.

-We also offer placements to students completing their Nursery Practioners training as well as the Trident work experience scheme for schools.
+We also offer placements to students completing their Nursery Practioners training.

 Students are supervised at all times and are never left on their own with the children.